Rutgers logo

 We hope you all enjoy your time here today.
 Without the help of the whole Department of Animal Sciences, Rutgers Day / Ag Field Day would not be as memorable as it is.
 The faculty is very committed to providing as much education and experience to students as possible.
 Thanks to Clint Burgher and the farm staff for opening up the farm to all these students.
 Many students come in to begin working with their animals with very little experience.
 The farm staff is very patient and understanding.
 They really try to make this the best experience possible for the students.

-Special thanks to the Society of Animal Science club advisors: Dr. Carey Williams and Dr. Taylor Ross, as well as our advisor Professor Henry Bignell.
+Special thanks to the Society of Animal Science club advisors: Dr. Carey Williams and Dr. Taylor Ross.
 They have been a huge help to the club over this past year.
 They assist with the Northeast Student Affiliate (NESA) competition every year and it would not be possible without their constant support and guidance.

 From the Faculty, Students, and Staff of the Department of Animal Sciences